todiadiyatmo/wp-ffpc/readme.txt

 4. Check the settings in `Settings` ( site or Network Admin, depending on activation wideness ) -> `WP-FFPC` menu in WordPress.
 5. Save the settings.
 THIS STEP IS MANDATORY: without saving the settings, there will be no activated caching!

+= Using the plugin with NGiNX =
+If the storage engine is either PHP Memcache or PHP Memcached extension, the created entries can be read and served directly from NGiNX ( if it has memcache or memc extension )
+A short configuration example is generated on the plugin settings page, under `NGiNX` tab according to the saved settings.
+**NOTE:** Some features ( most of additional HTTP headers for example, like pingback, shortlink, etc. ) will not be available with this solution.

 == Frequently Asked Questions ==

 = How to use the plugin on Amazon Linux? =
 You have to remove the default yum package, named `php-pecl-memcache` and install `Memcached` through PECL.

+= How to use the plugin in a WordPress Network =
+From version 1.0, the plugin supports subdomain based WordPress Network with possible different per site cache settings.
+If the plugin is network active, obviously the network wide settings will be used for all of the sites.
+If it's activated only on some of the sites, the other will not be affected and even the cache storage backend can be different from site to site.

+= What are the plugin's requirements? =
+* WordPress >= 3.0

+and **at least one** of the following for storage backend:
+* PHP APC
+* PHP Memcached > 0.1.0
+* PHP Memcache > 2.1.0

+= How logging works in the plugin? =
+Log levels ( if logging enabled ) includes warning and error level messages; error level most usually means PHP configuration error or missing plugin configuration.
+Additional info level log is available as additional setting, but if log is disabled, so will info log as well.
+All logs use syslog() PHP function, therefore it's presence is mandatory for loggin functionality.

+= How can I contribute? =
+In order to make contributions a lot easier, I've moved the plugin development to [GitHub](https://github.com/petermolnar/wp-ffpc "GitHub"), feel free to fork and put shiny, new things in it and get in touch with me [hello@petermolnar.eu](mailto:hello@petermolnar.eu "hello@petermolnar.eu") when you have it ready.

 == Screenshots ==